certifaction/cli/docs/guides/getting-started-api.md

 store it safely.
 The key will give any holder the same account rights as yours.
 The key is shown only once.

-## Step 2: Download the Certifaction client
+## Step 2: Download the Certifaction Client

-Please download and install the latest Certifaction client from our [Github repository](https://github.com/certifaction/cli/releases/latest).
+Please download and install the latest Certifaction Client from our [Github repository](https://github.com/certifaction/cli/releases/latest).

 Do not hesitate to create an [Issue](https://github.com/certifaction/cli/issues) if you do not find an executable for your platform.